ibm-cloud-architecture/vaccine-order-optimizer/README.md

  es-cert.pem:  1164 bytes
  ```

-* Copy the Kafka user's secret from the e`ventstreams` or Kafka project to the current vaccine project.
+* Copy the Kafka user's secret from the `eventstreams` or Kafka project to the current vaccine project.
 This secret has two data fields: username and password

  ```shell
  oc get secret eventstreams-cred -n eventstreams --export -o yaml | oc apply -f -